 FLIP THEM CAREFULLY: Take care when turning crab cakes during cooking, particularly if you’re frying them.
 We use two spatulas, flipping the cake between them so you can gently lower it onto the pan’s surface.

-Follow all the recipe instructions for preparing the crab mixture and forming the cakes.
-Place them in a single layer on a platter or baking sheet, cover with plastic wrap, and refrigerate for up to 24 hours.
-Proceed with cooking according to the recipe instructions.
+MAKE AHEAD: Prepare the crab mixture, form the crab cakes, and place them in a single layer on a platter or baking sheet.
+Cover tightly with plastic wrap and refrigerate.
+When ready, cook according to the recipe instructions.

-You can also freeze uncooked crab cakes, but it’s important to store and defrost them in a single layer (don’t stack).
-Defrost overnight in the refrigerator, then cook according to the recipe instructions.
+FREEZE: You can also freeze uncooked crab cakes, but it’s important to store and defrost them in a single layer (don’t stack).
+Defrost them overnight in the refrigerator, then cook them according to the recipe instructions.

 Nutrition